Aurora (comics): Resurfacing and rehabilitation

 In the events leading up her reappearance in Weapon X vol. 2, Aurora's mental health continues to deteriorate and she is later turned into a mind controlled agent of Weapon X. She also engages in an abusive relationship with the Weapon X director, Malcolm Colcord, who frequently beat her.
 Aurora manages to retaliate against her mind-control by creating a third personality that was unaffected by her situation.
 She attacks Colcord and manages to escape.
 In her next appearance, Aurora's mental state becomes unstable to the point that all her personalities agree that suicide is the best solution.
 She is stopped by the arrival of Northstar, who is under the control of the Children of the Vault, a mysterious group of newly emerged superhumans who seek to destroy mutants, viewing them to be their competition for dominance of the planet.
 One of the Children, Serafina, places the twins under their control, largely repairing Aurora's fragile psyche, boosting the twins' powers and altering them so that they can generate not only light when in contact with each other, but heat as well.

 The twins are sent on a mission to attack the X-Men and retrieve Sabretooth for the Children of the Vault.
 The twins are able to defeat several of the X-Men and New X-Men until Mystique is able to exploit Aurora's shattered psyche by taking on her image.
 Iceman manages to incapacitate Aurora while Cable subdues Northstar.

 The X-Men take Northstar and Aurora to the S.H.I.E.L.D.
 Helicarrier in an attempt to fix the mental damage inflicted on the twins.
 Using their virtual reality equipment the X-Men allowed the twins to relive their lives at an accelerated pace.
 The process was interrupted near the end of the session by Exodus, creating a telepathic connection between the twins.
 Using each other's emotional support, they manage to face their inner personal turmoils and regain control of their minds.
-Aurora and Northstar also gain a higher level of control over their powers, which they use to save Rogue from the Acolyte known as Frenzy.
+Aurora and Northstar also gain a higher level of control over their powers, which they use to save Rogue from Frenzy.